-The Arrell Food Prizes recognize global excellence in food innovation and community impact.
+The Arrell Global Food Innovation Awards recognize global excellence in food innovation and community impact.

 The Arrell Food Institute recognizes global leaders who are ensuring future food security for the planet, and hopes to inspire new leaders to take bold steps towards change.
 Scientific excellence and community engagement are necessary to overcome the challenges our world will face in feeding 9 billion people and beyond.